GreyHak/dsp-drone-clearing/README.md

 The source code for this mod is available for download, review and forking on GitHub [here](https://github.com/GreyHak/dsp-csv-gen) under the BSD 3 clause license.

 ## Change Log
+### v1.1.0 (inwork)
+ - Improvement in drone usage calculation.
+This provides a cleaner cut-off when clearing is shutoff due to drone count usage or energy availability.
+ - Disable clearing when mecha energy level is too low (configurable).
+ - Optimized mechanic for holding drone still while working.
 ### v1.0.0
  - Initial release.